 - The reduced fee sport fishing license for recovering service member and low-income seniors are only available at CDFW License Sales Offices.

 - The reduced fee sport fishing license for low-income California senior residents is only applicable to those whose total monthly income does not exceed $931.72 for single persons or $1,564.14 combined income for married persons.

 - Income verification from the Social Security office is required every year for the reduced fee sport fishing license for low-income senior residents.

-Fines For Fishing Without A License In CA
+Fines for Fishing Without A License In CA

-You cannot go easy with California fishing regulations as being caught without a license would definitely mean a penalty of around $485.
+You cannot go easy with California’s fishing regulations as being caught without a license would definitely mean a penalty of around $485.
 This can be reduced, however, when you can present your valid license when you go to court.
-This instance can happen in cases when you have secured a license but was caught not having it in your possession at the time of inspection (either misplaced, left at home, or stolen).
+This instance can happen in cases when you have secured a license but were caught not having it in your possession at the time of inspection (either misplaced, left at home, or stolen).

-If you are thinking, when and where can you fish without a license in California or if that’s even possible; yes it is.
+If you are thinking, when and where you can fish without a license in California, or if that’s even possible, yes it is.
 For one, California designates days in a year as “Free Fishing Days” where everyone can go fishing with or without a license.
 You don’t also need a license to fish from a public pier.

 However, while children under 16 years old are allowed to fish without a license, they still need to secure a permit to fish for other species that are regulated under the regular license.